 Before you attempt to swap your environments, consider the following:

-Make sure to select roles of users that should be active in the new environment.
+Make sure to select which user roles to activate in the new environment.

 What happens when you swap environments?